Tyre King shooting: 13-year-old remembered in vigil

 "We don't have enough facts to know anything about how this relates to any other shooting, including Tamir Rice's," Jacobs said.

-Rice had been drawing an airsoft gun from his waist when Officer Timothy Loehmann, who is white, fired the fatal shots within two seconds of arriving outside a recreation center where the sixth-grader was, a prosecutor said.
+Rice had been drawing an airsoft gun from his waistband when Officer Timothy Loehmann, who is white, fired the fatal shots within two seconds of arriving outside a recreation center where the sixth-grader was on a playground, a prosecutor said.
 The boy died a day later.

-Loehmann, who'd been called there after a 911 caller reported seeing someone with a pistol that might have been fake, said he thought the boy appeared older and had a real gun.
+Loehmann, who responded after a 911 caller reported seeing someone with a pistol that might have been fake, said he thought the boy appeared older and had a real gun.
 Police said the orange tip that distinguishes air pistols from real ones had been removed from the gun.

 A grand jury in 2015 chose not to indict the two responding police officers.
 Cleveland later settled with Rice's family for $6 million.